Intelligent. Gripping. Provocative…

-It ranks high on the Netflix [NASDAQ:NFLX] Top 10 List — which means a lot of people are as hooked on this gem as I am.
+It ranks high on the Netflix [NASDAQ:NFLX] platform — which means a lot of people are as hooked on this gem as I am.

 It’s not hard to understand why.
 This show has fantastic atmosphere, great acting, and a compelling plot that touches on emotional themes we can all relate to.

 Set in the ‘50s and ‘60s, The Queen’s Gambit starts off in humble Kentucky, then steadily expands in narrative scale.
 Regional tournaments soon become national, then international.
 Eventually, it all builds up to an epic Cold War showdown in Moscow — young American chess prodigy versus middle-aged Russian grandmaster.